 According to Gartner API Management + SOA Governance = Application Services Governance.
 This year’s Magic Quadrant reflects that change, updating the title as well as some of the participants.
 It has been nearly two years since Gartner’s final “SOA Governance” Magic … Read more >

-The post Gartner API Management report: Intel an MQ ‘Leader’ appeared first on Application Security.
+The post Gartner API Management report: Intel an MQ ‘Leader’ appeared first on API Management.

 The Intel Developer Forum (IDF) is coming up in a few weeks, and it’s shaping up to be a great event.
 Mobile will be a key focus of this year’s IDF, and as you might imagine API management and HTML5 will … Read more >